Category: Info

 Victorian smoke alarm laws are derived primarily from the Victorian Building Regulations 2018 (which requires smoke alarms to be installed in accordance with the Building Code of Australia) and also the Victorian Residential Tenancies Regulations 2021, which places smoke alarm duties on both the landlord and tenant.

-The Victorian Building Regulations 2018 (Part 9) state that interconnected smoke detectors need to be installed in accordance with the Building Code of Australia 2014.
+The Victorian Building Regulations 2018 (Part 9) state that interconnected smoke alarms need to be installed in accordance with the Building Code of Australia 2014.
 What this means is that;

 • Smoke alarms are mandatory and must be installed in residential buildings on or near the ceiling of every storey.